garrandall/popular-music-data/tracks/that-old-song-ray-parker-jr--raydio.md

 Every time I hear that song (Keep on playin' that old song) Keep on playin' that old song
-Ooh, when I hear that song (Keep on playin' that old song) It reminds me of a love so strong, mmm...
+Oh, when I hear that song (Keep on playin' that old song) It reminds me of a love so strong, mmm...

 Mr. DJ, would you please play (Keep on playin' that old song)